WeVideo Reviews& Product Details

-By default, every user in an Education plan is limited to 1 hour of the video published a month, though the minutes are pooled in the class.
+Every user in an Education plan is default limited to 1 hour of the video published a month, though the minutes are pooled in the class.

 WeVideo Creator Community

-This is a community for teachers and educators, and coaches worldwide to access WeVideo learning resources, complete tasks, and gain rewards.
+This community allows teachers, educators, and coaches worldwide to access WeVideo learning resources, complete tasks, and gain rewards.
 The implied intention is to add a bit of extra motivation for the students and develop some healthy competition between teachers and schools.

 Members can engage in forum discussions and track their progress on the leaderboard.
 Those who enjoy WeVideo can acquire one of three levels of certification for more perks when sharing WeVideo knowledge in their institution.

 Moreover, any pre-K to high school educator can become a WeVideo Ambassador.
 They serve as advocates and recruiters for WeVideo while providing feedback regarding deploying products and services in the classroom.
-Each Ambassador receives the official WeVideo badge and gets an invitation to insider briefings and education conferences presumably organized by WeVideo.
+Each Ambassador receives the official WeVideo badge and is invited to insider briefings and education conferences presumably organized by WeVideo.

 The Power plan barely feels like an upgrade.
 Unlimited is the best choice for individuals, while Professional is for marketers with a brand.
 Note the type of plan you’re purchasing; some reviewers complain about accidentally buying the annual plan.